 The price of our Class A common stock could decline if there are substantial sales of our Class A common stock, particularly sales by our directors, executive officers, employees, and significant stockholders, or when there is a large number of shares of our Class A common stock available for sale.
 After our initial public offering, we will have outstanding shares of our Class A common stock and shares of our Class B common stock, based on the number of shares outstanding as of September 30, 2020.
 This includes shares that we are selling in this offering, which shares may be resold in the public market immediately following date of this prospectus.
 Shares of our Class B common stock are convertible into an equivalent number of shares of our Class A common stock and generally convert into shares of our Class A common stock upon transfer.
-In addition, we expect to issue shares of our Class B common stock upon the settlement of RSUs on a date in 2021 prior to March 14, 2021.
-The shares of our Class A common stock and shares of our Class B common stock that are not offered and sold in our initial public offering (as well as the shares underlying outstanding RSUs) will be available for sale in the public market 181 days after the date of this prospectus or, in the case of the shares issuable upon settlement of RSUs, on a date in 2021 prior to March 14, 2021, subject in some cases to the volume and other restrictions of Rule 144 as described below.
+In addition, we expect to issue shares of our Class B shares of our Class A common stock and common stock upon the settlement of RSUs on March 14, 2021.
+The shares of our Class B common stock that are not offered and sold in our initial public offering (as well as the shares underlying outstanding RSUs) will be available for sale in the public market 181 days after the date of this prospectus or, in the case of the shares issuable upon settlement of RSUs, on March 14, 2021, subject in some cases to the volume and other restrictions of Rule 144 as described below.
 We also expect holders of such shares of Class B common stock issued upon settlement of RSUs to sell a portion of such shares in the public market to cover tax obligations that become due upon vesting and settlement of such RSUs.